-CTPSR’s Doctoral Research Programme is delivered through our Doctoral Training Centre here in Coventry, led by Professor Matt Qvortrup and Dr Jessica Northerly
+CTPSRs Doctoral Research Programme is delivered in collaboration with the Doctoral College and Centre for Research Capability and Development, the training is led by Professor Matt Qvortrup and Dr. Jessica Northerly

 In undertaking the DTC you will be part of a vibrant community of postgraduate researchers, coming together for induction, summer schools, seminar series, reading / writing groups and social events.

 As a member of the Centre for Trust, Peace and Social Relations, you will be integrated within our rich research environment and will benefit from development opportunities offered to all our staff and students, including being a member of one of our eight research groups.
-You will also have access to additional training through the Coventry University training programme for doctoral researchers.
+You will also have access to additional training through the Coventry University Doctoral College and Centre for Research Capability and Development.

 Initial training is delivered through an intense first year of training and development and through direct interaction with your supervisors.
 We aim to equip you through your first year’s training to subsequently undertake fieldwork and primary research in pursuit of your research by covering such topics as: